a-nguy4n/cse15l-lab-reports/LabReport4.md

 4) Once the directory has changed into that repository, use command **ls** to see the files inside.
    > ![Image](Lab7LS.png)

+  - By doing this, you can gain access to the files in order to follow the next steps to test and edit.

 <br>